django-auth-ldap/django-auth-ldap/docs/index.rst

 string that can not be successfully decoded will be left as-is; this may apply to binary values such as Active Directory's objectSid.

+If you would like to perform any additional population of user or profile objects, django_auth_ldap exposes two custom signals to help:
+:data:`~django_auth_ldap.backend.populate_user` and
+:data:`~django_auth_ldap.backend.populate_user_profile`.
+These are sent after the backend has finished populating the respective objects and before they are saved to the database.
+You can use this to propagate additional information from the LDAP directory to the user and profile objects any way you like.

 .. note::

     Users created by :class:`~django_auth_ldap.backend.LDAPBackend` will have an